team-drift/delphi/docs/PTU-SDK.md

 Developers may work on the project using any tools they like!
 It is possible to work with this project with nothing more than a text editor, given that you have the requirements satisfied in the tech stack portion of this document.
-However, this is not recommended, so we will provide a minimum development environment recommendation
+However, this is not recommended, so we will provide a minimum development environment recommendation.

 VSCode is the recommended IDE for this project!
 It is highly configurable and offers all the features you could want.